Archer Milton Huntington: Hispanic studies

 Huntington is primarily known for his scholarly works in the field of Hispanic Studies and for founding The Hispanic Society of America in New York City in 1904.
 It is a museum and rare books library whose collections focus on Old Spain and are unrivaled outside Spain.

-He purchased a house in the city of Valladolid in Spain where author Miguel de Cervantes had lived for a short while.

-He later bequeathed it and other cervantine artifacts to the Spanish nation and it is now a museum.
+He was one of the people who rescued the Casa de Cervantes in Valladolid.
+Author Miguel de Cervantes lived in the house around the time the first part of Don Quixote was published, but it was under threat of demolition.
+He later bequeathed it and other Cervantine artifacts to the Spanish nation and it is now a museum.

 In 1908 Huntington met Spanish impressionist painter Joaquin Sorolla in England.
 Huntington soon made him a member of the Hispanic Society, and invited him to exhibit there in 1909.
 This grand exhibition comprised 356 paintings, 195 of which sold.
 Sorolla spent five months in the United States and painted more than twenty portraits.

 In 1911, Huntington commissioned Sorolla to paint 14 murals that came to be known as Vision of Spain.
 These are considered to be the major commission of Sorolla's career.
 His enormous canvases hang in what is now called the Sorolla Room of the Hispanic Society building in Manhattan; the room was opened in 1926 following Sorolla's death and dedicated to him.
 A major restoration of this room was completed in 2010.
 During the restoration of the Sorolla Room, the murals toured major art museums in Spain.

 Shortly after 1920, Huntington launched the careers of six art historians in the Hispanic field: Elizabeth du Gué Trapier, Beatrice Gilman Proske, Alice Wilson Frothingham, Florence Lewis May, Eleanor Sherman Font, and Clara Louisa Penney, aiding their curatorial work and publications.
 He is said to have encouraged Proske, Frothingham, and May, in particular, to create the seminal works in their fields.

 Huntington's wife, Anna Hyatt Huntington, was a noted American sculptor.
 She sculpted the bronze statues and limestone bas-reliefs that stand outside the entrance to the Hispanic Society building.